The Week In Cannabis: Drake And Tony Hawk Get In The Weeds, Linton Joins Vireo, And A Myriad Of Earnings

 NatGeo’s Jason Silva launched a podcast in partnership with cannabis brand Flow Kana.

-CBD-dispensing robots popped up at select 7-Eleven stores in Colorado.
+CBD-dispensing robots from greenbox Robotics popped up at select 7-Eleven stores in Colorado.

 CannaCraft got a new CEO, Jim Hourigan.